 Ratings freak out is understandable, but management needs to understand the real causes.
 In this guide to avoiding ratings freak out, I’ll share with you:

 The ratings process is a nightmare.
-It’s amazing that broadcasters allow ratings services to have so much power over them.
+Amazingly, broadcasters allow ratings services to have so much power over them.
 It’s greatly affecting the health and well-being of the industry

 Look, there’s nothing you can do about the often violent ebb and flow of ratings information.
 Until Nielsen, Numeris and the others make meaningful improvements to the sample size and recruitment process, ratings issues will continue.
 Ratings fluctuate, but your focus doesn’t have to.

-It was the Fall ratings period, which as you know, has a tendency to be impacted by a little thing called Christmas.
+It was the Fall ratings period, which as you know, tends to be impacted by a little thing called Christmas.
 And there was a ratings freak out.

 In this major market, a legendary morning show on a Hot AC station has been performing at the top of their game for the last 8 quarters.
 But suddenly, their ratings take a significant blow.

 Of course, the Fall ratings period is important for advertiser buys and market share in the following year, so management is already tense.
 When the results come in, they over-react.
-In fact, they freak out.
+They freak out.
 And they want answers.

 A sure way to break something is pounding it with a hammer.
 If it wasn’t broken before, it will be now.

 The show starts to re-think everything.
 The PD adjusts the clocks to get a competitive advantage against their arch-rival.
-This is in spite of the fact that there’s no evidence that station has attracted any of our audience.
+This is even though there’s no evidence that the station has attracted any of our audience.

 Oh, and they can announce to the staff that they’ve “fixed” the problems.
 They’re doing the ratings freak out, and everyone on the staff knows it.
 And nobody believes the “problems” are fixed.

-And the show begings to count down the days to see their next report card like a kid who’s worried about how his parents will respond to another C in math.
+And the show begins to count down the days to see their next report card like a kid who’s worried about how his parents will respond to another C in math.